clocktower-protocol/clocktower-docs/docs/whitepaper/v2_whitepaper.md

 3) Fees and Refunds

-In order to keep fees and refunds fair, the Clocktower uses a system of proration.
+To keep fees and refunds fair, the Clocktower uses a system of proration.
 The first payment in a subscription fills the fee balance which can then be used to pay fees through future payments.

 	A) Proration.
 Show calcs